haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - misspeculated entries in ROB marked as invalid
 - Pipeline will wait until all valid entries in ROB have retired and updated RRAT
 - Finally, RRAT gets copied to FRAT and CPU resumes execution!

+# Retirement

+Will retire a maximum of 4 instructions per cycle